Beulah Park racetrack: History

 Beulah Park opened in Grove City, Ohio, a suburb of Columbus, in 1923.
 It was the first thoroughbred racetrack in Ohio.
 At its close it was one of only three tracks in Ohio to offer live thoroughbred racing, the others being Thistledown in North Randall and River Downs in Cincinnati.
 In 1983, Beulah Park was the first Ohio track to offer simulcast wagering on the Kentucky Derby.

 Beulah Park was owned in part or whole from 1923 to May 1983, sixty years, by the Robert Dienst Family.
 Robert J. Dienst owned and operated the track until his death on August 19, 1959.
 Robert J. Dienst was most famous for the 1956 and 1957 American Champion Sprint Horse, Decathlon.
 Robert J. was a bit of a showboat and made gambling fun to the public.
 After his death, his son, Robert Y. Dienst who was conservative, took over and rebuilt the track, especially the backside when a fire broke out circa 1959.
 He poured the profits right back into the track, making it a showplace, not just for the general public but for the horsemen.
 Around 1959, an all wood barn with 40 horses perished in a night time blaze.
 Because of this, Robert Y. Dienst built almost all concrete block with tin roof barns from then on—having a full-time construction crew just for that purpose.
 Horsemen and Horsewomen appreciated the care that was taken towards their horses.
-Robert Y. was a true horseman and loved the sport just for the sport's sake.
 He had a small stable, River Divide Farm, of about a dozen horses that he raced with the guidance of Trainer & Starter Don Rose up until his death on Nov.
 7, 1996 (when Robert Y. was hours shy of his 80th birthday).
 Robert Y. Dienst's son, "Bob M." Dienst, left working at Beulah in the Spring of 1981 because of a management style disagreement with the then general manager, Mr. Houser (this was during 1981).
 Bob M. Dienst now resides in Albuquerque, New Mexico doing real estate.
 Robert Y. Dienst's son-in-law, Thomas E. Heinl worked in charge of Parimutuels (from 1975 to 1986) -- computerizing the Totalization equipment, the first to do so in the eastern part of the United States.
 Tom Heinl revolutionized the way parimutuel tickets are sold even today.